NadiiaLukianenko/tictactoegame/README.md

  - **make_move**
     - Path: 'game'
     - Method: PUT
-    - Parameters: urlsafe_game_key, i, j
+    - Parameters: urlsafe_game_key, row, col
     - Returns: GameForm with new game status
-    - Description: Accepts i,j-indices in grid and returns the updated status of the game.
+    - Description: Accepts row,col-indices in grid and returns the updated status of the game.
 Controls whether the move is correct.
 If the game is over, updates history, statistic, add task to queue with info about the current leader and rate